moaz-shamim/reactJourney/12MegaBlog/QuickStart.md

 **Q. Why we write _REACT_APP_APPWRITE_URL_ ?**

---> Because here we made our App through Create React App but we always not make by Create React App we use another bundler like vite react .
+*Because here we made our App through Create React App but we always not make by Create React App we use another bundler like vite react .*

 "In the **documentation**, it's specified that if someone creates an app using the 'create-react-app' method, they should begin the name of the environment variable with 'REACT_APP' (not necessarily in uppercase).
 When you want to access this environment variable, you should refer to it using 'process.env' followed by the variable's name as it appears in the file."